Hardware LDN

 Hardware LDN is a London-based and owned fashion house that specializes in high-end clothing, accessories and outerwear.

-Founded by Jessica Horwell in 2012, her initial designs immediately attracted a large celebrity following (Cara Delevigne, Bella Hadid, Madison Beer) which has been growing ever since.
+Founded by Jessica Horwell in 2012.

 Spending time in both New York and Los Angeles as well as her home town of London has led to the Hardware LDN range being stocked in Selfridges.

 History

 Jessica Horwell is a self-taught fashion designer who started by creating jewellery out of items found at hardware stores.

 After a short stint as a stylist for the likes of Rihanna, Tinie Tempah and Eliza Doolittle, Jessica wanted to return to the more creative side of design and expand her collection from jewellery to clothes and other accessories and in doing so returned to her previous work for inspiration when naming the brand Hardware LDN.

-Jessica was selected to be one of three emerging fashion designers to take part in an Air Force one global campaign event, celebrating 35 years of one of Nike most iconic styles.